MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 | **Limits for each criteria** | Yes | Some of the limits have been determined based on observations, use cases, etc. This should also be browser agnostic so embedee developers know what the expectations are. |
 | **Reporting violations** | Yes | Similar to mechanism for setting restrictions, embedder developers should have the same expectations on getting violations across all browsers their site/app runs on. |
 | **How violations are handled** | No | Embedder developers should be able to opt into default behavior when restrictions are violated.
 There is a plethora of things that can happen when restrictions are violated.
 Different levels of standardization can happen here.
 The web platform can provide a default option for how violations are handled e.g. standard can be “some UI indicator is shown when violations are made” but it doesn’t have to be a standard what exactly is the UI. |

-## Non-goals
-The key factor of this solution is there are categories of focused, perf impacting features that developers can choose to enforce restrictions on their apps.
-The threshold and limits and specific criteria within a category may evolve over time and is determined by the platform. **The developer will not have control over granular values of each limit or individual criteria within a category.
-This is determined by the platform.**

 ## Proposed API Solution
 Introduce [Document Policy](https://github.com/WICG/document-policy/blob/main/document-policy-explainer.md) configuration points, one for each of the categories above: